-If your preschooler still takes naps, keep that in mind when you schedule the playdate.
-You want your child to be rested and alert when his friend arrives.
-If you’re considering a playdate somewhere besides home, think about when that place will be the least crowded.
+If your preschooler still takes naps, keep that in mind when you pick a time to play.
+You want your child to be rested and alert.
+If you’re considering having the kids get together somewhere besides home, think about when that place will be the least crowded.

 5. Prepare the space.

-If a friend is coming to play at your house, put away the toys you know your child will have difficulty sharing.
-But if you have duplicates of any particular toys, lay them out prominently: If the kids have trouble sharing a particular toy, you can point out that there’s enough for each child to play with.
+If a friend is coming to play at your house, put away the toys you know your child will have a tough time sharing.
+But if you have doubles of any toys, lay them out.
+If the kids have trouble sharing a particular toy, you can point out the pair.
+That way, nobody has to wait.

 6. Plan backup activities.

-Before the playdate, find out what the other child enjoys doing so you have some idea what might be popular.
-(Play-dough, a painting project and blowing bubbles are usually safe backup ideas.)
-That way, you’ll have an activity on hand in case your child and his new friend are slow to warm to one another or if they’re having trouble taking turns with the toys.
+Before the playdate, find out what the other child enjoys doing.
+That lets you launch into an activity in case the kids are slow to warm to one another or are having trouble taking turns with the toys.

 7. Prepare your child.